williamgilpin/cphy/labs/documentation_and_formatting.md

 ## Docstrings for classes

-For classes, we usually place the appropriate docstring in the `__init__` method.
-This is because the `help` command will print out the docstring for the class when it is called on the class itself, and not on an instance of the class.
+For classes, we usually place the appropriate docstring at the top level, rather than within the `__init__` method.
+This ensures that the `help` command will print out the docstring for the class when it is called on the class itself, and not just on an instance of the class.

 ```python
 class OrnsteinUhlenbeck: